rl-institut/super-repo/CONTRIBUTING.md

 ### 4. Submit a pull request (PR)
 Follow the GitHub guide [creating-a-pull-request](https://help.github.com/en/articles/creating-a-pull-request).
-The PR should be directed: `base: develop` <- `compare: feature-1-collaboration`.
+The PR should be directed: `base: develop` <- `compare: feature-1-collaboration`. <br>
 Add the line `Close #<issue-number>` in the description of your PR.
-When it is merged, it [automatically closes](https://help.github.com/en/github/managing-your-work-on-github/closing-issues-using-keywords) the issue.
+When it is merged, it [automatically closes](https://help.github.com/en/github/managing-your-work-on-github/closing-issues-using-keywords) the issue. <br>
 Assign a reviewer and get in contact.

 #### 4.0.
 Review the PR